Cologne Stadtbahn: StadtBahn South

+Evaluation showed that all three solutions were possible, with cost-benefit ratios between 1.0 for the tunnel and 1.4 for the at-grade solution, which means that all solutions are possible to be funded partially by the state and federal government.
+Residents preferred the at-grade solution, while the city pushed the bridge or tunnel.
+In March of 2023 the city council decided that the preferred solution would be the bridge, but that the at-grade solution would also be continued to be planned.
+This was due to the lower cost than the tunnel, the disadvantages of at-grade crossings, the about 700 m shorter route, the complete replacement of bus line 132 which currently takes 44 minutes to complete the journey into the city center, the smaller impact on the green spaces and adjacent neighborhood and because this route was intended in the planning of the development area Rondorf Nord-West removing the need to change its plans.

+There are three stations planned in Rondorf, called Rondorf Nord, Rondorf Mitte and Rondorf South.
+The bridge above the roundabout will need to incorporate the red steel-stele that stands in the middle of the roundabout into its design.
+This stele is part of an artwork by Lutz Fritsch called "Standortmitte" ("middle of the location") that consists of two identical steles at both ends of the A 555 connecting the cities of Cologne and Bonn.
+To protect a drinking water protection zone the route passes through the adjacent street Am Wasserwerkswäldchen will be closed for through-traffic and a gas station located on the roundabout will also be closed.

+In Meschenich Park and Ride facilities are planned on both ends of the town and the Stadtbahn is supposed to operate on the street where traffic will be reduced by a bypass that's already in construction.

+The second stage of the project, continuing the line from the northern to the southern end of Meschenich, was also approved and planning was started.

+East-West axis

 With line 1 being the 2nd most used line and line 7 and 9 running on the same surface-level tracks in the city center, the rail section at Neumarkt is operating at capacity, while more capacity is needed especially on line 1.
 To address this growing issue, new 90 m long trains will be used, increasing capacity by 50%.
 This upgrade needs longer platforms however, for which line 1 has been divided into four parts that need different kinds of upgrades.

 West

 This part between Weiden West and Universitätsstraße runs completely on the surface in the middle of Aachener Straße.
 In this part, platforms and turning loops will have to be upgraded to fit the longer trains.
 Planning started in 2018, and between August 15 and 4 September 2022, feedback for the plans could be given online.
 Construction is expected to start in the middle of 2027.